-As of June 2019, we became AB members of the Supplier Ethical Data Exchange (SEDEX).
+As of June 2019, we became AB members of the Supplier Ethical Data Exchange (SEDEX), indicating our status as both a buyer and supplier.
 A new policy has been introduced where all existing own brand suppliers and future suppliers will be required to join this platform.
 This illustrates their commitment to ethical trading and developing their understanding of ethical standards and practices.
 Using the knowledge and tools provided by both organisations, SEDEX and Stronger Together we aim to approach the risk of modern slavery more effectively and improve our responsible sourcing practices.